 SARA Title III Tier Two reports, also known as Emergency Planning and Community Right-to-Know Act (EPCRA) Section 312 reports, were prepared and distributed as required by March 1st to state and local emergency planning committees and local fire departments.
-Tables 2-2 through 2-7 contain a summary of the inventory information that was submitted for 2006.
+Tables 2-2 through 2-7 contain a summary of the inventory information that was submitted for 2007.
 The SPR continued to use an electronic format as required by the state implementing agencies for the preparation and submission of Tier Two Reports for the SPR facilities in Louisiana, Texas, and Mississippi.

 SPR sites are required to report under EPCRA Section 313, by submitting Toxic Release Inventory (TRI) Form R when reporting thresholds, defined by emissions from crude oil placed in commerce, are exceeded.
 Specifically when crude oil is placed in commerce, it is considered to be repackaging of hazardous substances and must be reported.
 This form must be submitted by July 1 for the reporting thresholds exceeded during the preceding calendar year.
-The submittal of a (TRI) Form R was required in 2006 because the SPR introduced crude oil into commerce (drawdown) from the West Hackberry site due to Hurricanes Katrina and Rita in 2005.
+The submittal of a (TRI) Form R was not required in 2007 because the SPR did not introduce any crude oil into commerce.